kiali/kiali.io/content/en/docs/Architecture/architecture.md

 ## Istio Service Mesh

-Kiali is a management console for Istio, and as such, Istio is a requirement.
+Kiali is a console for Istio, and as such, Istio is a requirement.
 It provides and controls the service mesh.
 Kiali and Istio are installed separately.